Energy Efficient Homes and Additions

 MARBLETOWN MINIMALIST NEW HOME

-This one came to us mostly hatched by the artist owner-builder and with our technical assistance it will now begin construction this Fall 2018.
+This one came to us mostly hatched by the artist owner-builder and with our technical assistance it is now under construction to be completed in 2019.
 Its few rooms share dramatic ceilings and crisp minimal detailing.

 MODERNISM IN LLOYD